tasch797/node-red-contrib-sap-hana/README.md

 Change Log
 -------

+v1.0.5 - Readme update : User has to be SCHEMA OWNER or to have HDI ADMIN user priviledges (not the users seen in XSA Environment *_RT, *_DT)

 v1.0.4 - Readme fix

 v1.0.2 - Feature added : Insert in msg.payload an Array of sql script commands (Example flows updated also)